cockpit-project/cockpit/doc/reauthorize.md

 only writable and readable by root.
 Before using the secret from the session kernel keyring, we verify that it is owned by root, and nobody else has any permissions (including link permissions).

-In addition, cockpit-agent stores a socket address in the session keyring.
-We use the session keyring because sudo and Polkit clear either file descriptors or clear the environment before pam_authorize.so can make use of either of those mechanisms (however note that neither clear both).

 Reauthentication
 ----------------